elasticio/elasticio.github.io/_components/jsonata.md

 ## How it works

-This component takes the incoming message body and applies the configured JSONata tranformation on it.
+This component takes the incoming message body and applies the configured JSONata transformation on it.
 It uses a fact that JSONata expression is a superset of JSON document so that by default any valid JSON document is a valid JSONata expression.